This exploration is for all ages, as the colored smilies show. You can create your own version of The Scream with your whole family together!

 by Margaux Stanitsas

 Step 2: The Scream Art Exploration

-First of all, you’ll need a camera, card stock, tempera paints, brushes, a ruler, scissors, and glue.
+First of all, you’ll need white card stock paper, tempera paints, brushes, a ruler, scissors, and a glue stick.
 You might also want to take the Scream-posed photograph ahead of time so you can have the pictures printed and ready to go for the art project.

 Make Your Own Version of The Scream

 - Begin by looking at Munch’s version of the painting and creating your own similar background.
 First, create the straight lines of the diagonal bridge.
 Use a ruler to sketch the straight lines of the rails.
 Paint the bridge and guardrails in many brown tones using tempera paints.
 Include the geometric shapes of the two men standing on the bridge.

 - Next, create a curving horizon line and fill in the top third with orange and yellow curving lines.

 - Finally, paint the water and land below.

 - Pose with an anguished screaming expression for a photo.
 Print out the photo and cut right around your outline.

 - Glue the photo of yourself on to your painted background (make sure the paint is totally dry first).